 Recommendations included in these guidelines refer mainly to pain caused activity limitations or for patients seeking care.
 Referral to secondary general health care should be limited to patients in whom there is suspicion of serious spinal pathology or nerve root pain.

 Recommendations for treatment are included only if there is evidence of systematic reviews or high-quality RCTs (randomized clinical trials) in acute low back pain.
-ECA have identified in various interventions commonly used for acute low back pain; For example heat and cold therapy, electrotherapy, ultrasound, acupuncture, trigger point and the facet joint injections and physical therapy (exercises).
+ECA have identified in various interventions commonly used for acute low back pain; For example heat and cold therapy, electrotherapy, ultrasound, acupuncture, trigger point, and the facet joint injections and physical therapy (exercises).

 Exercises directed by a physiotherapist, such as spine extensors strengthening, core stability may decrease the recurring pain.
 The pain can be intermittent or constant.
 In most cases, low back pain resolves on its own within a few weeks.
 The pain can have a slow onset or occur suddenly.

-- The patient should be aware of proper postural techniques and stay active as possible, within the limits of pain.
+- The patient should be aware of proper postural techniques and stay as active as possible, within the limits of pain.

 - Prevent twisting and bending, especially when lifting; and to return to normal activities as soon as possible.